whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Index Pyramids
 --------------

-Index pyramids refer to the ability to query for more specific data on a specific field and then further expand the boundaries of the query.
-This technique tuned toward using a specific field to help quickly get at relevant information and then eventually scan a larger index range to finish if more results are requested.
+Index pyramids are indexes designed to query for more specific data on a specific field and then further expand the boundaries through partial matching or reducing the query fields in a `compound index`_.

 For example lets look for all `Twitter`_ posts that are created by the **user.screen_name** "whardier" followed values starting with "whard" and eventually just "w":